mokdevel/DarcMods/DarcMissions/README.md

 float AIperception : See General parameters array<SCR_DC_HelicopterInfo> helicopterInfo : The helicopter is selected randomly.
 //Optional settings
-array<SCR_DC_Structure> siteItems : Prefabs to spawn at the crashsite.
+SCR_DC_Loot loot : (optional) Loot found in the box. array<SCR_DC_Structure> siteItems : (optional) Prefabs to spawn at the crashsite.
 Note that first item shall be the loot box.
-SCR_DC_Loot loot : (optional) Loot found in the vehicle.
 ```

 ### SCR_DC_HelicopterInfo